 The Good Samaritan choir purchased their first robes in 1992.
 Also during this year, marks the institution of the Food Program chaired by Mo.
 Janet Robinson.

-The Church overcame great milestones during 1993, 1) Established the Mark Lewis Robinson Scholarship Fund in memory of Pastor’s son, 2) the installation of the Baptismal Pool and completed the remodeling of the lower level.
+The Church overcame great milestones during 1993, 1) the establishment of the Mark Lewis Robinson Scholarship Fund in memory of Pastor’s son, 2) the installation of the Baptismal Pool and the completion and remodeling of the lower level.
 3) the Church celebrated its Pastor and Wife First Appreciation Service held during their anniversary and, 4) the first Church Shut-In was instituted.

 Good Samaritan held its First Baptism Service, there were thirteen (13) baptized September 4, 1994.